 My PhpStorm Customisations and Settings

-In addition to the plugins that come bundled with PhpStorm, I also use IdeaVim, because I’m one of those people, and the EditorConfig plugin.
+In addition to the plugins that come bundled with PhpStorm, I also use IdeaVim, because I’m one of those people.

 Removing as much of the interface as possible